PretendoNetwork/website/docs/en_US/install/wiiu.md

 You are now connected to Pretendo Network.

 ## After you set up your PNID on your Wii U.
-Shut off your console, and put the SD Card into your PC.
+Shut off your console, and put the SD Card into your machine.

 Place the downloaded `30_nimble.rpx` file on your SD card at `sd:/wiiu/environments/aroma/modules/setup`.
-It's normal for other Aroma modules to be in this folder too.

 <img src="/assets/images/docs/install/wiiu/pnid/nimbus-sd.png" width="100%">

-Turn on your console
+Turn on your console.

-Press `L + Down + SELECT` on the Wii U GamePad to open the Aroma plugin menu.
+After your console has booted up, press the button combo `L + Down + SELECT` on the Wii U GamePad to open the Aroma plugin menu.

 <img src="/assets/images/docs/install/wiiu/pnid/aroma-plugins-list.jpg" width="100%">

-Select 'Inkay', then choose BOSS settings, then click 'Unregister Wara Wara Plaza BOSS tasks'
+Choose the plugin 'Inkay', then click A on 'BOSS settings' inside of Inkay, then click A on 'Unregister Wara Wara Plaza BOSS tasks' after that restart your console fully.

-Restart your console.

 ## Disconnecting
 Press `L + Down + SELECT` on the Wii U GamePad to open the Aroma plugin menu.